 Commemoration in the living rooms of the Jaarbeurs

 The main hall of the Jaarbeurs is divided into different regions from Ukraine.
 Each region is recognisable by a recreated living room.
 There are couches, chairs and a TV, where images from the specific region can be seen.
-This idea comes from the Ukrainian foundation Vitalundefinednya, which organised this day.
+This idea comes from the Ukrainian foundation Vital'nya, which organised this day.
 This way it is possible to meet people from the same city or region.

-Standing in one of the living rooms is Marharyta. undefinedI have mixed feelings about this day.
-There is a lot of sadness, but it is also wonderful that we are here with so many people.
-Not only Ukrainians, but also Dutch people.
-This creates a great feeling.undefined At 11:00, President Zelensky opened the joint commemoration with an online speech and the national anthem was sung. undefinedItundefineds a difficult day for us,undefined Ellen says. undefinedIundefinedve been crying all day.
-I am grateful that my child and I and now are in safety.
-But back home, in Ukraine, there are so many people in danger.undefined
+At 11:00, President Zelensky will open the joint commemoration with an online speech, and the national anthem will be sung.
+"It's a difficult day for us," Ellen says.
+"I've been crying all day.
+I am grateful that my child and I and now are in a position of safety.
+But back home, in Ukraine, there are so many people in danger."

-A Dutchman, Pierre, also came to the Jaarbeurs.
-His blue-and-yellow suit, the Ukrainian flag and a sunflower make him stand out. undefinedI am here because I was immediately touched by the situation in Ukraine.
-I saw on TV that a couple was trying to flee, but just at that moment there was a Russian attack.
+Pierre: "I saw on TV that a couple tried to flee, but just at that moment there was a Russian attack.
 It was terrible to see.
-Today, as a Dutchman, I am trying to provide support to the Ukrainian people.undefined
+Today, as a Dutchman, I am trying to provide support to people from Ukraine."

 Compilation video of the commemoration throughout the Netherlands